TheanLim/Super-SlowMo/README.md

 # Super-SlowMo
 A PyTorch implmentation of "Super SloMo: High Quality Estimation of Multiple Intermediate Frames for Video Interpolation", Jiang et. al. CVPR 2018.

-Part of the codes are inspired by [vinashpaliwal/Super-SloMo](https://github.com/avinashpaliwal/Super-SloMo)
+Part of the codes are inspired by [vinashpaliwal/Super-SloMo](https://github.com/avinashpaliwal/Super-SloMo) and [NVIDIA/unsupervised-video-interpolation](https://github.com/NVIDIA/unsupervised-video-interpolation)